Close Menu

 JMeter Tutorial – Download JMeter Setup

 It’s reasonably easy to install JMeter.
-You just need to extract the zip file downloaded in the previous step.
-After unpacking the zip file, you will see a tree layout something like the one shown in the below picture.
+You need to extract the zip file downloaded in the previous step.
+After unpacking the zip file, you see a tree layout like the following.

 JMeter File Structure